AliGreo/Deep-Learning-with-Tensorflow-and-Pytorch-Projects/README.md

 # Deep-Learning-with-Tensorflow-Projects
-This Repository is  for my projects from Deep Learning with Tensorflow the repository include projects about CNNs and NLP Tasks with RNNs object detection project as well
+<h4>This Repository is  for my projects from Deep Learning with Tensorflow and Pyttoch Frameworks
+the repository include projects about CNNs and NLP Tasks with RNNs object detection project as well</h4>